Cho Jung-hun: Politics

 Prior to the 2016 election, Cho was brought into the Democratic Party.
 He applied for the Democratic list but was not officially registered.

 In 2020, Cho co-founded Transition Korea along with Lee Won-jae.
 He was elected to be the party president but resigned in order to run under the Platform Party (sister satellite party to the Democratic Party) banner.
 He ran 6th in the Platform Party list and was elected.
 On 12 May 2020, Cho officially left the Platform Party and returned to his original party.

+On March 19, 2023, Cho received international attention for suggesting that Korea solve its population crisis by importing domestic workers from Southeast Asian nations and paying them half the legal minimum wage.
+Many domestic international commentators ridiculed Cho because his remarks landed on the International Day for the Elimination of Racial Discrimination and the annual protest day for the rights of migrant workers carried out by the South Korean Migrant Trade Union.
+Parliamentarian Yong Hye-in of the Basic Income Party criticized Cho's policy proposal as "racist".

+In September 2023, Cho announced that he would join the People Power Party by merging his Transition Korea Party with the PPP.
+Two parties were formally merged on 9 November 2023.

 Political positions

 He is politically syncretic, rejecting to be neither conservative nor liberal but being as pragmatic.
-He supports transition to negative regulation, as well as 300,000 won (≒ ￡200) of basic income.
+He supports transition to negative regulation, as well as 300,000 won (~£200) of basic income.

-He is also critical towards Anti-TADA, saying that "renovation is from market but it should not be prevented at the beginning".
-He also added that should TADA gives negative influences to taxi drivers, the benefits earned by TADA must be shared with taxi drivers rather than simply prohibiting the platform.
+He is also critical towards Anti-TADA, saying that "renovation is from the market but it should not be prevented at the beginning".
+He also added that should TADA gives negative influences to taxi drivers, the benefits earned must be shared with taxi drivers rather than simply prohibiting the platform.

 He gained much support for his first interpellation session where he maintained a polite attitude asking unconventional questions.
-He pointed out the exacerbating economic disparity in the Korean society, and invited fellow politicians to take measures to alleviate polarization.
+He pointed out the exacerbating economic disparity in Korean society and invited fellow politicians to take measures to alleviate polarization.